Information Systems Department (IS)

 Business Choices and Telecommunications Decision

-An examination of the business and organizational role of telecommunications.
-The course will not address the theoretical foundations of telecommunications, but rather focus on using telecommunications to support and achieve business strategies.
-Course topics will include how businesses are being reshaped by advances in telecommunications; how businesses plan, deploy and manage telecommunications resources; and how businesses are utilizing and administrating local area network (LAN) and wide area network (WAN) technology to achieve business objectives.
-Prerequisite: CS 120; IS 310; admission to business or information systems minor.
+This course examines the business and organizational role of telecommunications.
+The course focuses on using telecommunications to support and achieve business strategies and does not address the theoretical foundations of telecommunications.
+Course topics include how businesses are being reshaped by advances in telecommunications; how businesses plan, deploy and manage telecommunications resources; and how businesses are utilizing and administrating local area network (LAN) and wide area network (WAN) technology to achieve business objectives.
+Prerequisite: IS 310.
 Offered Occasionally.

 IS 340 Cr.3